Automattic/wp-calypso/packages/composite-checkout/README.md

 Creates a [data store](#data-stores) registry to be passed (optionally) to [CheckoutProvider](#checkoutprovider).
 See the `@wordpress/data` [docs for this function](https://developer.wordpress.org/block-editor/packages/packages-data/#createRegistry).

-### createExistingCardMethod

-Creates a [Payment Method](#payment-methods) object for an existing credit card.
-Requires passing an object with the following properties:

-- `registerStore: object => object`.
-The `registerStore` function from the return value of [createRegistry](#createRegistry).
-- `submitTransaction: async ?object => object`.
-An async function that sends the request to the endpoint process the payment.
-- `getCountry: () => string`.
-A function that returns the country to use for the transaction.
-- `getPostalCode: () => string`.
-A function that returns the postal code for the transaction.
-- `getSubdivisionCode: () => string`.
-A function that returns the subdivision code for the transaction.
-- `id: string`.
-A unique id for this payment method (since there are likely to be several existing cards).
-- `cardholderName: string`.
-The cardholder's name.
-Used for display only.
-- `cardExpiry: string`.
-The card's expiry date.
-Used for display only.
-- `brand: string`.
-The card's brand (eg: `visa`).
-Used for display only.
-- `last4: string`.
-The card's last four digits.
-Used for display only.

 ### createPayPalMethod

 Creates a [Payment Method](#payment-methods) object.
 Requires passing an object with the following properties: